 - 1/4 teaspoon vanilla paste or extract

 - powdered sugar

 - Add the flour, sugar and salt to a large bowl.
 Whisk them together until well-blended.

-- Add the remaining ingredients to the flour mixture in the large bowl.
+- Add the lemon zest, milk, eggs and vanilla paste to the flour mixture in the large bowl.
 Whisk them together until the batter is smooth.

 - Let the batter rest for about 60 minutes.

 - Preheat the oven to 375° F/190° C